 Can I use Global Entry when coming home from Cuba?

-When you come back, they will know you went to Cuba even if you didn’t use your US Passport to enter.
+And when you come back, they probably know you went to Cuba even if you didn't fly directly from the US or use your US Passport to enter.

 How long is the Immigration process in Cuba?

 It took at least 30-45 minutes.
 Despite choosing shortest line, every other line went faster and when it was our turn, almost the entire hall was empty.
+I guess some how I chose the slowest agent.
 After you get your passport stamped, there is second stopping point.
 The woman asked how long we are staying and then let us through.
-There was a large crowd building up there and I’m still not sure what this was for.
-Just get used to waiting on lines – you’re now in Cuba!
+There was a large crowd building up there and I'm still not sure what this was for.
+Just get used to waiting on lines – welcome to Cuba!